hyperspy/hyperspy-extensions-list/doc/how_to_add_extension.md

 2. add the name of the extension (name on pypi) to ``extension_list.txt``
 3. Open a pull request to https://github.com/hyperspy/hyperspy-extensions-list

-The `README.md` will be updated automatically by a Github workflow, which push the updated files to your branch.
-This workflow runs weekly to keep the `signal_type` list up to date.
+The `README.md` will be updated automatically by a Github workflow, after the pull request is merged.
+Additionaly, this workflow runs weekly to keep the `signal_type` list up to date.

 ## Running the `make_readme.py` script manually